-The best spot in which to take pictures of them turned out to be the church’s front door.
-The arched doorway framed them perfectly as we took wider angle shots of them with the Apostelkirche soaring above them.
-It was also ideal for doing some more creative photography using an off-camera flash.
+The best spot in which to take pictures there turned out to be the church’s front door.
+The arched doorway framed the couple perfectly in the wider angle shots of them with the Apostelkirche soaring above them.
+It also proved to be an ideal space for doing some more creative photography using an off-camera flash.
 Though tall, the doorway was not very deep, so we were able to illuminate it with artificial lighting quite easily.
-We put the lights behind the couple, added an orange gel to ensure that the color of the lighting would complement the red-orange of the bricks around the couple and set our camera settings to a very dark exposure so that the bride- and groom-to-be would be silhouetted against the illuminated doorway.
+We started by putting the lights behind the couple to light up the doorway.
+We then added an orange gel to make the light’s color complement that of the bricks around the couple.
+Finally, we set our camera settings to very dark exposure levels so that the future spouses would be silhouetted against the illuminated doorway.

 The results, as you can see here, were fantastic.
-The colors are beautiful, and we love that the silhouettes are crisp enough that you can see the future groom leaning in to kiss his beloved, and the future bride smiling in anticipation.
-We also love the hat that she is wearing, which adds an interesting dimension to the outline of the couple.
+The colors are beautiful, for starters.
+We also love that the silhouettes are crisp enough that you can see the future groom leaning in to kiss his beloved.
+As an added bonus, you can see the future bride smiling in anticipation of the moment their lips meet.